Materials 101: Bathroom Flooring

 Cons:

-When to use slate tiles in a bathroom design Slate is tough and like marble is a natural stone product that is the result of shale placed under high heat and pressure during geologic activity making it natural impervious to water.
+Slate is tough and like marble is a natural stone product that is the result of shale placed under high heat and pressure during geologic activity making it natural impervious to water.
 This natural stone has a rigidity to it that prevents cracks, scratches, breaks, and chips.
 As a bathroom material, it strikes a good balance between being earthy and modern, especially when used in large tiles along with modern fixtures and equipment (see below).
 One drawback is that it can easily stain, so it is important to ensure that slate is properly sealed.
-When done right, slate gives any space a sleek and textured appeal.Pros and Cons of using slate tiles in a bathroom.Pros:
+When done right, slate gives any space a sleek and textured appeal.Pros:

 Cons: